rishabh07-web/python-basics/01_fundamentals/README.md

 Imagine a real life situation:
 If it's raining -> take umbrella.
-if it's not raining -> don't take umbrella.
+else (if it's not raining) -> don't take umbrella.
 python works the same way.
 * Input is taken
 * Condition is checked